cmdcolin/oddgenes/README.md

 Pyrolysine is coded through a pyIT tRNA gene that interprets the amber stop codon as pyrolysine

+Stop codons can also be removed by RNA editing, as in the case of mammalian apoliprotein B, B100 isoform.

+Some bacterial systems are suspected to have no dedicated stop codon but instead all termination is context dependent https://pubmed.ncbi.nlm.nih.gov/27426948/

 ### Readthrough transcription

 See also this Ensembl blog on annotating readthrough transcription which joins multiple genes http://www.ensembl.info/2019/02/11/annotating-readthrough-transcription-in-ensembl/